Megan Elizabeth Euker: Education

 Euker was born in Baltimore, Maryland in 1983.
 She earned both BFA and MFA degrees from the School of the Art Institute of Chicago between 2005 and 2007.
 She is a two-time Fulbright grant recipient to Italy.

+Filmography

+Euker served as Associate Producer for the 2026 film Resurrection, starring Joe Mantegna, Ronnie Marmo, Patrick Girondi, and directed by Brian Connors.

+In addition to her production role, she appeared in the film as the character Marie Burke, a court cinematographer.